Mark Barden, born 1980 in Cleveland, Ohio, USA, composes concert music and sound installations with and without live performers.

-Barden has received numerous international awards including a Scholarship Prize from the Darmstadt Summer Music Courses, artist residencies from the Berlin Academy of the Arts and the German Studies Center in Venice, the 2016 Composition Commission from the Bavarian Academy of Fine Arts, and the Composers’ Prize from the Ernst von Siemens Music Foundation.
-His works have been performed by ensembles such as Klangforum Wien, ensemble intercontemporain, ensemble recherche, the Mivos Quartet, KNM Berlin, Ensemble Mosaik at contemporary music festivals in Donaueschingen, Witten, Darmstadt, Paris, Berlin, New York and elsewhere.
+Mark Barden has received numerous international awards including a Composers’ Prize from the Ernst von Siemens Music Foundation, a Scholarship Prize from the Darmstadt Summer Music Courses, artist residencies from the Berlin Academy of the Arts and the German Studies Center in Venice, and the 2016 Composition Commission from the Bavarian Academy of Fine Arts.
+His works have been performed by ensembles such as Klangforum Wien, ensemble intercontemporain, ensemble recherche, the Mivos Quartet, KNM Berlin, and Ensemble Mosaik at contemporary music festivals in Donaueschingen, Witten, Darmstadt, Paris, Berlin, New York, and elsewhere.
 A portrait CD was released in 2016 on the Col Legno music label.
 Mark Barden lives in Berlin.